seanwhs/BootCamps/03-full-stack-web-dev/Django/0-Series-Introduction.md

 # Part 0: Introduction — Your Journey from Zero to Production-Ready Django

-## Welcome to Mastering Django 6
+## Welcome, Future Django Developer!

-Hello, future Django developer!

 Before we write a single line of code, I want to set expectations, introduce the philosophy behind this series, and give you a clear roadmap of everything you're about to build.
 This introduction is designed to be your North Star — whenever you feel lost during the upcoming 10-part journey, come back to this document to remind yourself why you started and where you're going.